sami-ka/scorepyo/README.md

 Datasets usually comes with features of various type.
 Continuous feature must be binarized in order to be used for risk-score model.
 Scorepyo leverages the awesome <a href="https://github.com/interpretml/interpret" target="_blank">interpretML</a> package and their EBM model to automatically extract binary features.

-## Optuna-based Risk score model
+## Risk score model
 The risk-score model can be modeled as an optimization problem with 3 sets of decision variables:
 * Subset of binary features to use
 * Points associated to each selected binary feature
-* Log-odd intercept when 0 point
+* Probabilities associated to each possible score

-The objective function is the minimization of the logloss of the computed risk on training samples.
+The objective function is the optimization of a binary classification metric (e.g. the logloss, ROC AUC, average precision) of the computed risk on training samples.

 This formulation is already used in other packages such as <a href="https://github.com/ustunb/risk-slim" target="_blank">risk-slim</a> or <a href="https://github.com/jiachangliu/FasterRisk" target="_blank">FasterRisk</a>.

 <br />

-The novelty in **Scorepyo** is that it leverages the power of <a href="https://github.com/ustunb/risk-slim" target="_blank">Optuna</a> to efficiently sample values for the decision variables defined above.
-As Optuna has a highly active community, its improvements will also have benefits for this package.
+The novelty in **Scorepyo** is that it decomposes the model search into simple and easily customizable components:
+* Ranking of binary features
+* Enumeration maximization metric
+* Probability calibration

+It also drops the link with the sigmoid function when defining the probability of each score, in order to widen the search space of risk-score model.

 <br /><br />